- Position:

 - 2.Directors of Japan Post Holdings shall be paid a fixed amount of compensation according to their duty, based on the scope and size of their responsibility for management.

-- 3.Executive Officers of Japan Post Holdings shall be paid basic compensation according to their duty (fixed amount compensation) and performance-based stock compensation, as a mechanism that functions as a sound incentive to promote sustainable growth.
+- 3.Executive Officers of Japan Post Holdings shall be paid basic compensation according to their duty (fixed amount compensation), bonuses as short-term incentives, and stock compensation as medium- to long-term incentives (non-performance-linked and performance-linked), as a mechanism that functions as a sound incentive to promote sustainable growth.

 In addition, Directors or Executive Officers of Japan Post Holdings who simultaneously serve as a Director, Auditor, Executive, or Executive Officer of a Japan Post Group company shall be paid compensation by the company where that Director or Executive Officer mainly executes business.